slatedocs/slate/src/index.html.md

 > Please make sure to replace `TIER API KEY` with your API key.

-Tier is using an API Keys based authentication.
+TIER is using an API Keys based authentication.
 To register for an access key send an email to <a href='mailto:api@tier.app'>api@tier.app</a>.
 Each API key is bound to certain permissions that determine which zones and endpoints you can access.